evaitl/taylor/index.md

 The page lets you pick input parameters, adjust estimated parameters, set a date range, and plot the various series described above.

+Source code on github is at https://github.com/evaitl/taylor

 ---
 ## Example plot:
-An example plot with all of the options set would look like this:
+An example plot with all of the options set looks like this:

 ![plot of chunk unnamed-chunk-1](assets/fig/unnamed-chunk-1-1.png)